nosas/blog/toonvision/classification/article.md

 Looking at the model's predictions on the entire dataset, we see that it's predicting the wrong class for 6 images.
 However, when it's predicting the wrong class, the model is heavily confused.

-Take at the model's wrong predictions; the images are ranked from highest error to lowest error.
+The images are ranked from highest error to lowest error.
 The `E` stands for error, or how far away the model's confidence in the prediction is from the actual class.
 The `A` stands for the actual prediction or confidence in the model's prediction.
 Toons are predicted when `A` > 0.5, and Cogs are predicted when `A` < 0.5.